home-assistant/addons/mosquitto/DOCS.md

 - [Mosquitto topic restrictions](http://www.steves-internet-guide.com/topic-restriction-mosquitto-configuration/)
 - [Mosquitto.conf man page](https://mosquitto.org/man/mosquitto-conf-5.html)

-Add the following configuration to enable **unrestricted** access to all topics.
+Add the following configuration to enable **unrestricted** access to all topics for `[YOUR_MQTT_USER]`.

+**Note:** Home Assistant expects the users `homeassistant` and `addons` to have unrestricted readwrite access to all topics.
+If you choose to enable ACLs, you should grant this access to these users as demonstrated below.
+Otherwise you will run into issues.

 1. Enable the customize flag